 When Science Meets Law

 Put science on your side.
 Trust our highly knowledgeable and experienced Bakersfield DUI attorney to aid in your defense.
-Call Brehmer Law Corporation: (661) 430-0868.
+Contact Brehmer Law Corporation at (661) 430-0868.